kbavishi/docker_prads/README.md

 docker run -i -d --publish 5000:5000 --name=prads kbavishi/prads /bin/bash
 ```

 NOTE - This does not start PRADS, but only builds it.
+The reason for doing this is that you may want to run your Docker container with `--net=none` and attach a virtual interface later (eg. through [BESS](https://github.com/NetSys/bess/wiki/Hooking-up-BESS-Ports#connecting-vms-and-containers-with-bess-vports)).
+In this case, we don't know the interface on which PRADS would run.

 In order to start PRADS after this, you need to run:
 ```bash
 docker exec -it prads prads/src/prads -i <container_intf>
 ```